corriebar/Berlin-Bayesians-Hands-On/README.md

 If you use PyStan or PyMC3, consider also the package ArviZ.
 It is a Python package for visualization of Bayesian models https://arviz-devs.github.io/arviz/

+### Prepared PyMC3/ArviZ environment

+Provided you have a local Anaconda installation (see [here](https://www.anaconda.com/distribution/) and [here](https://docs.anaconda.com/anaconda/install/)), you can use our prepared PyMC3/ArviZ environment.

+This should come with the most relevant PyMC3-centric Bayesian Data Analysis packages.
+Simply run the following command

+> conda env create -f berlinbayesians.yml

 ## Get started
 If you don't know where to start, consider some of these examples: